data-lessons/gapminder-R/05-dplyr-single-table.md

 ~~~

+Those messages and conflicts are normal.
+The conflicts are R telling you that there are two packages with functions named "filter" and "lag".
+When R gives you red text, it's not always a bad thing, but it does mean you should pay attention and try to understand what it's trying to tell you.

 Remember that you only have to install each package once (per computer), but you have to load them for each R session in which you want to use them.

 You also have to load any data you want to use each time you start a new R session.
 So, if it's not already loaded, read in the gapminder data.
 We're going to use tidyverse's `read_csv` instead of base R's `read.csv` here.
 It has a few nice features; the most obvious is that it makes a special kind of data.frame that only prints the first ten rows instead of all 1704.